PLACE A PERFECT GRID ON YOUR REFERENCE PHOTOS!

-For this purpose, the famous artists from the Middle Ages have found the Grid Method, and they used it to create their proportional paintings and drawings.
+For this purpose, famous artists from the Middle Ages found the Grid Method, and they used it to create their proportional paintings and drawings.
 Of course, they didn't have reference photos, but they used physical grids through which they looked at their models while drawing on their gridded paper.
 In the next drawing, you can see Albrecht Dürer working this way.

 Many other Renaissance artists, even the great Leonardo da Vinci, used the Grid Method.